Reliable home phone service in Michigan that doesn't require internet

 In fact, by a 2019 FCC order (FCC Order 19-721A), traditional landline phone service will not be available anywhere in the country starting on August 2, 2022.
 All copper wire landline services provided by traditional carriers in the country will be replaced with internet-based services, such as FiOS or other VoIP providers.

-The main landline service providers in Michigan are Verizon FiOS, Xfinity, RCN, and Spectrum.
+The main landline service provider in Michigan is Community Phone, which offers basic landline service without internet.
+Other providers inlcude Verizon FiOS, Xfinity, RCN, and Spectrum.
 All of these either require an internet connection, or a bundle with cable or internet services.

 Yes.
 Community Phone is the only landline service provider in Michigan that does not require the internet to work.
 Community Phone works by connecting your landline phone to cell towers, rather than through the internet.